SABS-R3-Epidemiology/rEpiabm/README.md

 ADD BADGES
 # rEpiabm
 rEpiabm enables users familiar with R to use [Epiabm](https://github.com/SABS-R3-Epidemiology/epiabm).
 Epiabm is a simulation tool that models the progress of an epidemic across a specified region of interest within a specific timeframe.
 It has been developed in python for small-scale implementations and C++ for fast, large-scale simulations.
-PyEpiabm design is modular, with many options to configure specific requirements.
+PyEpiabm has a modular design, with many options to configure specific requirements.

 ## Summary of Epiabm functionality